The Importance Of Visualization To Reach Your Goals

 • Imagine the music, the sounds, the smells, the whole feeling.

-• You see a lot of smiles and nervous people, but you are staying very calm.
+• You observe many smiles and nervous individuals, but you remain very calm.

 Some examples of a Triathlete race day simulation visualization: